clij/clij2-docs/reference_binaryEdgeDetection.md

 ## binaryEdgeDetection
 <img src="images/mini_empty_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

-Determines pixels/voxels which are on the surface of a binary objects and sets only them to 1 in the destination image.
+Determines pixels/voxels which are on the surface of binary objects and sets only them to 1 in the destination image.
 All other pixels are set to 0.

+### binaryEdgeDetection often followes after
+* <a href="reference_automaticThreshold">automaticThreshold</a> (2)

 ### Usage in ImageJ macro
 ```
-Ext.CLIJ2_binaryEdgeDetection(Image source, Image destination);
+Ext.CLIJ2_binaryEdgeDetection(Image source, ByRef Image destination);
 ```